maxidragon/dummy-wca/README.md

 ### `GET /api/v0/me`

 Returns the current user information.
-Requires the `Authorization` header to be set to `Bearer example-access-token`.
+Requires the `Authorization` header to be set to `Bearer <user-token>`.
+Every user has their own token.

 ### `GET /oauth/authorize`